microsoft/sarif-web-component/README.md

 ```

 ## Publishing
-Verify `package.json` `name` in case it was modified for development purposes.
+In your local clone of this repo, do the following.
+Double-check `package.json` `name` in case it was modified for development purposes.
 ```
+git pull
 npm install
 npx webpack --config ./webpack.config.npm.js npm login